 For your timesheet to be completed, you will need to submit your days/hours to the school for approval.
 This is done through your online timesheet portal.
-The easiest way to submit your timesheets is on the Axcis app.
-If you don't already have it, please just go to your normal app store and search for "Axcis Education".
-Otherwise, to log in you will need to go to www.axcis.co.uk and log in with your email and password.
+To log in you will need to go to www.axcis.co.uk and log in with your email and password.
 You will then need to select online timesheets on the left hand side.
 If you forget your password just click the 'Forgot Password' link on the same page.
 Your password will then be reset or emailed to you again.
 If you haven't received the email please check your junk box.